 Which parts of the UK have been hit hardest by the Covid-19 crisis?

-The immediate effects of coronavirus, lockdown and the ensuing economic crisis are very large: UK GDP fell by 19.1% in the three months to May.
-What do the data tell us about how this economic shock is playing out across the different areas of the UK?
+The effects of coronavirus and lockdown on the economy have been very large: UK GDP fell by a record 20.4% in the second quarter (April to June 2020).
+New data indicate how this economic shock is playing out across the different parts of the country.

 There are two sources of official data that can help us to consider the immediate effects of the Covid-19 crisis at the local level: the claimant count; and government data on the local take-up of different income support schemes.